t-gummer/RADins/README.md

 ## Overview

-The `fwdSlash` package provides an RStudio add-in that replaces all backslashes (`\`) in text copied to the clipboard to forwardslashes (`/`).
-It also provides a selection of other add-ins that either read or write the clipboard while changing some slashes within it (see `help("paste_add-ins")` and `help("copy_add-ins")`).
+The `fwdSlash` package provides an RStudio add-in that replaces all the backslashes (`\`) in text copied to the clipboard with forwardslashes (`/`).

-You can use this to paste file paths from Windows File Explorer into RStudio and have them work as files straight away.
-Use them immediately without having to do a *find and replace* (or worse, manually replace all the backslashes with forward slashes).
+You can use this add-in to paste file paths from Windows File Explorer into RStudio and have R recognise them right away.
+This is an alternative to the usual (slow) workflow of doing a *find and replace* (or worse, manually replacing all the backslashes with forward slashes).

+The package also provides a selection of other add-ins that either read or write the clipboard while changing some slashes within it.
+For more see `help("paste_add-ins")` and `help("copy_add-ins")`.

 ## Installation

-You can install the fwdSlash (and it’s associated add-in) from [GitHub](https://github.com/t-gummer/fwdSlash) with:
+You can install the `fwdSlash` package from [GitHub](https://github.com/t-gummer/fwdSlash) with:

 ``` r